 Number of artists in residence at a time: 4

 Companions: No Spouses/partners/children or pets allowed.

 Studios are on the second floor with working elevator.

-Studios are all large classroom spaces with big windows
+Sleeping room provided in studio with shared bath and kitchen.
+Studios are all large classroom spaces with big windows.

 Common room or meeting space available for residents’ use.

 There is a small theatre in the building with proscenium stage and raked seating.
 Use is negotiable.